KCL-BMEIS/OOP/week1A.md

   both `from` & `to` themselves

-We use the [push_back()](https://cplusplus.com/reference/vector/vector/push_back/) method to add each value to the end of the vector
+We use the [push_back()](https://cplusplus.com/reference/vector/vector/push_back/) method to append each value to the end of the vector
 - the vector increases in size dynamically to accommodate each new value

 ]